May 16, 2017

 "Mark the difference," said Elder Gavarett.
 "Establish your personal covenant with Him, our Savior and say: 'For me and my house, we will serve the Lord.'"

-Click below to hear Elder Gavarett's full devotional address.
+Click below to hear Elder Gavarret's full devotional address.
+You can also click here to watch the video or read the full transcript.